PortNumber53/task-sync/README.md

   }
 }'

-### 10. `rubric_set`
+### 9. `rubric_set`

 Parses a rubric Markdown file and dynamically creates `rubric_shell` steps for each criterion.
-This step supports extracting and orchestrating rubric items from files like TASK_DATA.md.
+This step tracks the main rubric file, a held-out test, and up to four solution files for changes.

 **Settings:**